-As we commemorate this monumental tragedy of the genocide, we seize the opportunity to pay our deepest respects to the victims and to the survivors of the Rwandan genocide; our gratitude to the thousands of survivors who have, despite numerous challenges, came forward and testified at the ICTR and in that way assisted the tribunal with the indispensable material for the execution of its mandate to render justice; our appreciation to the government and people of Rwanda for their support of and collaboration with the tribunal not only in the investigation and prosecution of these serious crimes but also in the reform and capacity building of the Rwandan legal system culminating in the referrals and extradition of genocide cases to Rwanda; to the member states and to the rest of the international community for their vital support to the tribunal and to the global process of accountability particularly in the tracking and arrest of fugitives, the provision of evidence and the national trial or transfer/extradition of suspected genocidaires.
+As we commemorate that tragedy, we seize the opportunity to pay our deepest respects to the victims and to the survivors of the Rwandan genocide; our gratitude to the thousands of survivors who have, despite numerous challenges, testified at the ICTR and assisted the tribunal with the indispensable material for the execution of its mandate to render justice; our appreciation to the government and people of Rwanda for their support of and collaboration with the tribunal not only in the investigation and prosecution of these serious crimes but also in the reform and capacity building of the Rwandan legal system culminating in the international judicial recognition by the ICTR and hence by other national courts of that system as both fair and efficient; to the member states and to the rest of the international community for their vital support to the tribunal and to the global process of accountability particularly in the tracking and arrest of fugitives, the provision of evidence and the national trial or transfer/extradition of suspected genocidaires.

 We must however recognise that much still remains to be done.
-The nine fugitives who remain at large - including Félicien Kabuga, Protais Mpiranya - former commander of the Presidential Guard, and Augustin Bizimana former Minister of Defence - need to be arrested and brought to justice; the three of them before the Residual Mechanism and the remaining six before the Rwandan courts to which their cases have been transferred by the ICTR.
+The nine fugitives who remain at large - including Félicien Kabuga, Protais Mpiranya - former commander of the Presidential Guard, and Augustin

+Bizimana, former Minister of Defence - need to be arrested and brought to justice; the three of them before the Residual Mechanism and the remaining six before the Rwandan courts to which their cases have been transferred by the ICTR.
 This can be done only through the active collaboration of all states to secure the arrest and transfer of these fugitives for trial.
 Several suspected genocidaires whom the ICTR has not been able to prosecute due to the limitation of its mandate must in accordance with the requirements of international law, be prosecuted by the host countries or extradited to Rwanda to stand trial.

 The international obligations to protect the witnesses who have testified at great risk and to attend to their welfare need to be respected.
-Accused persons, who have been released by the Tribunal - either on acquittal or conclusion of service of their sentences, need to be relocated to where they can resume their normal lives.
+Accused persons, who have been released by the Tribunal - either on acquittal or on conclusion of their sentences, need to be relocated to where they can resume their normal lives.
 As the ICTR, together with other ad hoc and hybrid tribunals stand on the verge of closure, the lessons that can be drawn from their operations over the past two decades can provide valuable guidance to future efforts in combatting impunity and promoting accountability.
-The OTP of the ICTR has already made considerable progress in this area with the compilation of Manuals on tracking and arrest, on the investigation and prosecution of sexual violence and the compendium of best practices.
-Much similar work in other aspects of our work needs to be done and can be undertaken successfully, with the required financial support of states and international organisations.
-These lessons need, with the support of member states, to be compiled/documented and made accessible to both national and international jurisdictions and all others involved in the investigation and prosecution of international crimes.
+These lessons need, with the support of member states, to be compiled and made accessible to both national and international jurisdictions and all others involved in the investigation and prosecution of international crimes.

 Our ultimate goal must however be to give concrete realisation to the deep seated yearning for "Never again".
 The implementation of effective international and national preventive strategies for the avoidance of mass atrocity must rank as a global priority.
 The international community needs to live up to its obligation to protect communities in danger of such mass atrocity.
-Above all we must create within each of our national communities an environment of good government based on respect for the rule of law, justice, democracy and human rights without discrimination, respecting the equality and equal rights of all persons.
-We must build communities of peace and reconciliation based on continuous dialogue.
+Above all we must create within our national communities an environment of good government based on respect for the rule of law, justice, democracy and human rights without discrimination, respecting the equality and equal rights of all persons.
 Such an environment is the strongest bulwark against the strife and conflict which often is the setting for the great tragedy that the world witnessed in Rwanda in 1994.